keithfancher/haskell-notes/haskell-notes.md

 collection of useful information and resources.
 These notes cover some meta/toolchain stuff as well aspects of the language itself.

+This is a living document -- I'll update it as my understanding of a concept solidifies, or if something relevant changes.

 (Note: I'm writing this selfishly.
 Primarily, *I* am the document's target audience.
 Apologies if I make some assumptions throughout.
 Also, I'm new to Haskell, so I'm probably wrong about everything.
 Sorry again!)